 • Special dietary requirements — vegetarian, vegans and pregnancy

 • Religious reasons — halal

 Consumers today are increasingly experimenting and engaging in a variety of special food lifestyle and diet choices.
 To help you keep up with these food trends, we have briefly explained some current diet trends below:

-Paleo Diet: Also known as the "caveman diet".
+PALEO or also known as the "caveman diet".
 Paleo draws from hunter-gatherer principles, focusing on whole, unprocessed foods such as vegetables, fruit, eggs, nuts, seeds, meat, fish/seafood, healthy fats and oils (olive, coconut, etc).
-Foods not allowed include cereal grains, legumes, dairy, potatoes, refined sugar.
+Foods not allowed include cereal grains, legumes, dairy, corn, potatoes, refined sugar.

 PESCETARIAN diet excludes red meat and chicken.
 Fish and other animal products including dairy and eggs are still consumed.